jeremyungx/EDHEC_M1-Python_Final_Sales_Analysis/README.md

 Using this dataset, we were to highlight the strengths and weaknesses of the company.

 Details for the dataset "sales_data":
 ‘ORDERNUMBER’.
-Identification of Order Placed. <br />
+Identification of Order Placed. <br>
 ‘QUANTITYORDERED’.
 Number of items ordered. <br />
 ‘PRICEEACH’.
 Price of each item. <br />
 ‘ORDERLINENUMBER’.
 Identification number of the order line. <br />